Pluripotency of wandering dynamics: Introduction

 \subsection{Pluripotency and Takens' last problem}

-We here explain that non-trivial Dirac physical measure and historic behavior described in Subsection \ref{ss_motivation} can be derived from pluripotency.
+We next explain how the pluripotent mechanism yields non-trivial Dirac physical measures and historic behavior, the two phenomena discussed in Subsection \ref{ss_motivation}.
+This is the point at which the abstract mechanism introduced above is converted into concrete statistical consequences related to Takens' last problem.

-In \cite{KNS23}, we studied a 3-dimensional diffeomorphism similar to the concrete model of $f_0$ given in the proof of Theorem \ref{mainthm}.
-In fact, it was shown in \cite[Theorem A]{KNS23} that there exist diffeomorphisms $g$ arbitrarily $C^{r}$-close to $f_0$ which can satisfy any one of the contrasting properties (non-trivial Dirac physical measure vs historic behavior), but the existence of locally dense subsets of such $g$'s was not discussed there.
-By using the model and arguments in the proof of Theorem \ref{mainthm}, we will show that those properties are $C^{r}$-persistent relative to locally dense classes of $C^{r}$-diffeomorphisms.
-Let us denote by $\mathscr{D}_{\underline{0}}$ the property of each diffeomorphism $g$ belonging to a class of $\mathcal{O}$ which has a non-trivial Dirac physical measure supported at the saddle fixed point $\mathcal{I}_{g}^{-1}(\underline{0})$, where $\underline{0}$ is the two-sided infinite sequence of all components which are zero.
-On the other hand, denote by $\mathscr{H}$ the property of $g$ having a non-trivial wandering domain such that the $g$-forward orbit of each point in the domain has historic behavior.
+In \cite{KNS23}, we studied a three-dimensional diffeomorphism similar to the concrete model of $f_0$ used in the proof of Theorem \ref{mainthm}.
+It was shown in \cite[Theorem A]{KNS23} that there exist diffeomorphisms $g$ arbitrarily $C^{r}$-close to $f_0$ satisfying either of two contrasting properties: the existence of a non-trivial Dirac physical measure, or the existence of a historic wandering domain.
+However, the density of such diffeomorphisms in an ambient open set was not addressed there.
+Using the model and arguments developed for Theorem \ref{mainthm}, we prove that these properties are $C^{r}$-persistent relative to dense classes inside the same $C^r$-open set $\mathcal{O}$.

+Let $\mathscr{D}_{\underline{0}}$ denote the property that a diffeomorphism $g\in \mathcal{O}$ has a non-trivial Dirac physical measure supported at the saddle fixed point $\mathcal{I}_{g}^{-1}(\underline{0})$, where $\underline{0}$ is the two-sided infinite sequence all of whose entries are zero.
+Let $\mathscr{H}$ denote the property that $g$ has a non-trivial wandering domain such that the forward orbit of every point in this domain has historic behavior.